mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### sitemap

-Configures the sitemap for the website.
-If configured, a sitemap.xml file will be generated for better search engine crawling.
+Configure the site's sitemap, if this field is configured, a sitemap.xml file will be generated for the site to better facilitate search engine crawls.

 ```json
 {